ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * Check you have downloaded the relevant STAR databases.
 For 200mm lens and less you may need to download the [Wide field STAR database G05](https://www.hnsky.org/astap.htm)

 ### N7 - Cannot Connect Sony Camera with Nina
 Some later models of Sony cameras (e.g., Sony Alpha 7R IV) are not recognized by the Sony Plug-in that is included with Nina.
 To resolve this:
+* You can download more up to date ASCOM Sony drivers from  the [ASCOMSonyCameraDriver GitHub repository](https://github.com/dougfor.../ASCOMSonyCameraDriver/releases).

+Alternatively, you can use the following procedure to try and get the Nina Driver to recognise your camera:
 * Attach your camera via USB.
 Configure as you would to connect to the Polaris.
 * Turn on your camera.
 * Enter Device Manager in the Windows desktop search bar.